 I occasionally have students take a 100 question multiplication quiz (that’s cumulative) to make sure students don’t forget the fact they’ve already learned.
 Click here for your free copy!
 I’ve learned the hard way that my students have a tendency to forget the facts they learned at the beginning of the year, so this helps them to constantly review ALL the facts they have learned throughout the year.
 It’s much harder to pass the cumulative 100 problem test than the 20 question test, but I really want my students to have a very firm grasp on their facts.
 If my students pass all of their multiplication facts, I allow them to begin their division facts for an extra challenge.

 This system works very well for me, and my students typically have a lot of success with their multiplication facts.
 However, I don’t about you, but I always have a few students who need a little extra (okay a lot) push to learn their facts.
 I think I have some who would stay on the 2 facts all year if I let them.
 To help with this, I set benchmarks during the year of where students should be each week.
 If anyone falls below that benchmark, I make sure to spend extra time with that student and do everything I can to catch that student up.
 I also send home a math fact study log with that student for their parents to initial each night.
 Click here for your free copy!

-I do all of this on top of my multiplication and division unit, which is MUCH, MUCH more engaging, conceptual and hands-on.
-It's actually one of my biggest products on TpT, because it is such an important unit for third graders.
-It's full of different ways to represent multiplication, conceptual tasks, word problems, and games.
-You can click on the picture if you're interested in previewing the whole unit.
+I do all of this on top of my multiplication and division unit, which is MUCH more conceptual and hands-on.
+It’s actually one of my biggest products on TpT, because it is such an important unit for third graders.
+It’s full of different ways to represent multiplication, conceptual tasks, word problems, and games.

 Whew!
 I do think this may be the longest post I’ve ever written, so I’m impressed if you stuck with me through the whole thing!
 Hopefully, you’ve found some ideas and/or resources that you can use to help your student with their math facts during the upcoming year.